-A hardware wallet from CoolBitX, known as the CoolWallet S, is looking to challenge industry mainstays like KeepKey, Trezor, and Ledger.
-This wallet provides some unique attributes which may set it apart from the pack – a necessity to lure users away from current offerings.
+A pair of hardware wallets from CoolBitX, known as the CoolWallet S and CoolWallet Pro, are looking to challenge industry mainstays like KeepKey, Trezor, and Ledger.
+These wallets provide some unique attributes that may set them apart from the pack – a necessity to lure users away from current offerings.

-The device itself is the same size as a traditional credit-card.
-Within it however, is a rechargeable battery, security chip, Bluetooth technology, an e-ink display, and a physical confirmation button.
-Working in unison with the device is a slick, easy to use app (on both Android and iOS).
+These devices are the same size as a traditional credit card.
+Within them, however, are a rechargeable battery, security chip, Bluetooth technology, an e-ink display, and a physical confirmation button.
+Working in unison with the devices is a slick, easy-to-use app (on both Android and iOS).

-Boasting these features, the CoolWallet S is one of the first hardware wallets that makes sense for spending on the go or long-term holdings.
-While competitors have devices which resemble jump drives, the CoolWallet S fits nicely inside a wallet with its sleek design.
-This allows for it to be used throughout your daily life, while still providing the enhanced security associated with hardware wallets.
+Boasting these features, the CoolWallet S and CoolWallet Pro are some of the first hardware wallets that make sense for spending on the go or long-term holdings.
+While competitors have devices resembling jump drives, they fit nicely inside a wallet with their sleek design.
+This allows for them to be used throughout your daily life while providing enhanced security associated with hardware wallets.

 Why is it Needed?

-Each passing day, a growing number of investors are seeing the benefits of digital assets.
-Like anything of value though, digital assets require safe keeping.
-To date, there have typically been three main ways of storing such assets.
+With each passing day, a growing number of investors are seeing the benefits of digital assets.
+Like anything of value, though, digital assets require safekeeping.
+There have typically been three main ways of storing such assets.

-On an Exchange – This is not recommended for anything more than what is needed.
-When assets are stored on an exchange, they are out of your control, and at the mercy of the service provider.
-While there are many reputable exchanges, this is simple a huge unnecessary risk.
+On an Exchange: This is not recommended for anything more than what is needed.
+When assets are stored on an exchange, they are out of your control and at the service provider's mercy.
+While many reputable exchanges exist, this is simply a huge, unnecessary risk.

-Desktop/Mobile Wallets – Wallets such as Exodus, provide higher levels of security than storing on an exchange.
-Most importantly, these services typically provide their users with the private keys to their holdings – meaning the user is in complete control of their funds.
-The main draw to mobile wallets, is that you can bring your funds with you wherever you go, making them accessible for daily spending.
+Desktop/Mobile Wallets: Wallets, such as Exodus, provide higher levels of security than storing on an exchange.
+Most importantly, these services typically provide their users with the private keys to their holdings, meaning they are in complete control of their funds.
+The main draw to mobile wallets is that you can bring your funds with you wherever you go, making them accessible for daily spending.

-Hardware Wallets – Lastly, we have hardware wallets.
-This avenue is typically regarded as the most secure way to store digital assets, and is typically reserved for long-term holdings.
+Hardware Wallets: Lastly, we have hardware wallets.
+This avenue is typically considered the most secure way to store digital assets and is typically reserved for long-term holdings.

-While each method of storage has its perks, the vast majority of investors would benefit from using each.
-To learn more about hardware wallets in particular, check out our recommendations for the best offerings in 2021.
+While each storage method has its perks, the vast majority of investors would benefit from using each.
+To learn more about hardware wallets in particular, check out our top recommendations.

-So, what is setting up and using the device actually like?
-In total it will take less then 10 minutes from unboxing to having a ready-to-use hardware wallet, synced with a mobile device.
+So, what is setting up and using these devices actually like?
+In total, it will take less than 10 minutes from unboxing to having a ready-to-use hardware wallet synced with a mobile device.

-The device itself comes in a discreet matte black cardboard box, measuring roughly 11.5x8.5cm.
+The devices themselves come in a discreet matte black cardboard box, measuring roughly 11.5×8.5cm.
 Within it, you will find the following,